David-Crumps/AI-Assistant/README.md

 # AI-Assistant
-C++ project using a voice synthesizer to perform actions and read them
+C++ project using a voice synthesizer to perform actions and read them.

+For Windows only